truenas/documentation/content/TrueCommand/SystemManagement/SingleSystem/TrueCommandSnapshots.md

 ![ExploreSystemSelectPool](/images/TrueCommand/2.3.2/ExploreSystemSelectPool.png "Select a Pool")

-Click **Snapshots** to see a list of snapshots for the root or pool level dataset.
+Click **Snapshots** to see a list of snapshots for the root or pool-level dataset.
 To see a list of snapshots for any other dataset, click on the dataset, then on **Snapshots**.

 ![ExploreSystemDatasetSnapshotList](/images/TrueCommand/2.3.2/ExploreSystemDatasetSnapshotList.png "Dataset Snapshot list")